Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 MEN1 syndrome is an autosomal dominant disorder characterized by the presence of tumors in the parathyroid, pancreatic islet cells, and anterior pituitary.
 Diagnosis of this syndrome should be considered when two endocrine tumors listed in Table 1 are present.

-- Primary hyperparathyroidism.
-Primary hyperparathyroidism was the most common symptom.
-It was found in 75% of patients, usually only in those with biological abnormalities.
+- Primary hyperparathyroidism, the most common symptom, was found in 75% of patients, usually only in those with biological abnormalities.
 Primary hyperparathyroidism diagnosed outside of a screening program is extremely rare, most often presents with nephrolithiasis, and should lead the clinician to suspect MEN1.[5,6]

-- Pituitary adenomas.
-Pituitary adenomas were discovered in 34% of patients, occurred mainly in females older than 10 years, and were often symptomatic.[5]
+- Pituitary adenomas were discovered in 34% of patients, occurred mainly in females older than 10 years, and were often symptomatic.[5]

-- Pancreatic neuroendocrine tumors.
-Pancreatic neuroendocrine tumors were found in 23% of patients.
+- Pancreatic neuroendocrine tumors were found in 23% of patients.
 Specific diagnoses included insulinoma, nonsecreting pancreatic tumor, and Zollinger-Ellison syndrome.
 The first case of insulinoma occurred before age 5 years.[5]

-- Malignant tumors.
-Four patients had malignant tumors (two adrenal carcinomas, one gastrinoma, and one thymic carcinoma).
+- Malignant tumors were found in four patients (two adrenal carcinomas, one gastrinoma, and one thymic carcinoma).
 The patient with thymic carcinoma died before age 21 years of rapidly progressive disease.

-MEN1 germline variants are found in 70% to 90% of patients; however, this gene is frequently inactivated in sporadic tumors.[7]
+Germline MEN1 pathogenic variants are found in 70% to 90% of patients.
+However, this gene is frequently inactivated in sporadic tumors.[7]
 Variant testing is combined with clinical screening for patients and family members with proven at-risk MEN1 syndrome.[8]

 MEN Type 2A (MEN2A) and MEN Type 2B (MEN2B) Syndromes